 I am interested in examining the role of trust in cyber security.
 Cyber security is a "more than technical" challenge, and one of increasing relevance given our contemporary society is marked by widespread dependencies on digital technologies to ensure continued correct functioning of critical infrastructures.
 My current research examines the processes through which trust is built and used among cyber security practitioners, for example in the development and use of evaluative frameworks, through the rituals of corporate governance, and in efforts to foster "security cultures".

 See the project page for Scaling Trust: An Anthropology of Cyber Security

 Many fields of science and engineering have been revolutionised by the rise of new digital techniques for simulating systems.
 Working and reasoning with digital materials such a software, data and visualisations presents a distinctive set of challenges for practitioners, particularly where the software systems involved are large and complex.
 I conducted fieldwork with a research group in London to examine the forms of reasoning and representation in computational science (this was the basis for my PhD, Reason and Representation in Scientific Simulation)

 I joined CIM in June 2017.
-Previously I was based at Goldsmiths Centre for Cultural Studies where I gained my PhD in 2013.
-I started my academic career studying Social Anthropology at the University of Cambridge.
+I am an Assistant Professor at CIM and an Affiliate of Warwick Manufacturing Group's Cyber Security Centre.
+I gained my PhD in Cultural Studies from Goldsmiths, University of London in 2013.
+Prior to that I studied Social Anthropology at the University of Cambridge.

-In addition to my academic research, I have several years professional experience in IT and digital technology delivery, having worked in a variety of roles on web, mobile, e-learning and information systems projects for a range of clients, primarily in media, transport and public sectors.
+In addition to my academic research, I have worked in IT and digital technology delivery, across a number of areas, including web, mobile, e-learning and information systems, for clients in media, transport and public sectors.